Nose and Sinus Cancers

 Nasal and Paranasal Tumors

-Call for an AppointmentWhile nose and sinus cancers are rare, Duke’s team of specialists regularly diagnose and treat these complex tumors.
+Duke’s team of specialists regularly diagnose and treat rare and complex nose and sinus cancers.
 Our expertise has given hope to people who were told their tumors were inoperable or untreatable.
-Using advanced techniques and collaborating with colleagues who specialize in each step of the process, we treat your cancer while also prioritizing your quality of life.
+We use advanced techniques and collaborate with colleagues who specialize in each step of the process to treat your cancer while prioritizing your quality of life.

 About Nose and Sinus Cancers